Steps to Enrollment

 NON - DEGREE SEEKING STUDENTS

-- Submit high school transcripts or GED scores.
+- Submit high school transcripts or High School Equivalency scores.

 - If applicable, submit all college transcripts.
 If a college degree has been earned, submit only transcripts from institution where highest degree was awarded.

 - Students who have previously attended Walters State are required to submit an application for readmission .
 The application fee is not required if it has been previously submitted.

 - Students who have attended another institution since their last term of enrollment at Walters State are also required to submit official transcripts.
 The same process will be applicable for the evaluation of transcripts as for transfer students.

 Once an application for admission has been received and processed, students will receive a letter from the Admissions Office outlining the student's status and any documents needed to complete their admissions file.
 The student's ID number is also included in the letter.